 Quantifying the contribution of different modes and routes to overall transmission of a pathogen is a major challenge, and the general lack of data on transmission for most pathogens is one of the greatest obstacles to studying its evolution.
-For example, as discussed below, understanding evolutionary pathways in transmission is more limited by reliable knowledge of the transmission mode than by the phylogenies of the pathogens involved [10].
-Generally, three approaches have been taken to establish and measure transmission mode: genetic studies involving markers, observation of contact processes, and experimental studies.
-The presence of congruent host and pathogen phylogenies has also been used to infer that in the past pathogen transmission has been predominantly vertical [8, 17].
-However, this interpretation has been questioned because congruent phylogenies may also result from the greater likelihood of host shifts between related taxa by horizontal transmission [18, 19, 20].
-Moreover, a high level of observed vertical transmission does not preclude a horizontal transmission route as the latter may be essential to maintain a high disease prevalence, in turn resulting in high effective vertical transmission [21].
+For example, as discussed below, understanding evolutionary pathways in transmission is more limited by reliable knowledge of the transmission mode than by the phylogenies of the pathogens involved [12].
+Generally, three approaches have been taken to establish and measure transmission mode: genetic studies involving markers, observation of contact processes and experimental studies.
+The presence of congruent host and pathogen phylogenies has also been used to infer that in the past pathogen transmission has been predominantly vertical [10,20].
+However, this interpretation has been questioned because congruent phylogenies may also result from the greater likelihood of host shifts between related taxa by horizontal transmission [21-23].
+Moreover, a high level of observed vertical transmission does not preclude a horizontal transmission route as the latter may be essential to maintain a high disease prevalence, in turn resulting in high effective vertical transmission [24].

 Most infectious diseases have the potential to be transmitted by multiple modes, so a major issue is determining which modes are the most important in a particular host-pathogen system.
-Even modes that appear "incidental" or unimportant, may, if they have a genetic basis, be the target of selection in novel circumstances.
+Even modes that appear 'incidental' or unimportant, may, if they have a genetic basis, be the target of selection in novel circumstances.
 A classic example is the protozoan Toxoplasma gondii.
-While the one definitive host, a species of Felidae, sheds oocysts in the stool, these can infect most warmblooded organisms when they consume contaminated vegetation or raw meat.
-Species such as sheep, humans mice and rats, can maintain infection through congenital or neonate transmission [22, 23], and several cases of sexual transmission have also been documented in experimental studies [24, 25, 26].
-Another example is Rift Valley fever virus (RVFV) which spreads among livestock through mosquito bites but can also be transmitted vertically [27].
-RVFV is transmitted from domestic animals to humans mainly by direct contact with infected animals, consumption of raw milk, and in a few cases, by transmission through mosquito bites [28, 29].
-During inter-epidemic periods, RVFV may be maintained in some mosquito species by transovarial vertical transmission [30].
-However, as with Toxoplasma, we know little about the strength of these different modes of transmission, and whether any of them involve unique genetic variants [31].
+While the one definitive host, a species of Felidae, sheds oocysts in the stool, these can infect most warm-blooded organisms when they consume contaminated vegetation or raw meat.
+Species such as sheep, humans, mice and rats can maintain infection through congenital or neonate transmission [25,26], and several cases of sexual transmission have also been documented in experimental studies [27-29].
+Another example is Rift Valley fever virus (RVFV), which spreads among livestock through mosquito bites but can also be transmitted vertically [30].
+RVFV is transmitted from domestic animals to humans mainly by direct contact with infected animals, consumption of raw milk, and in a few cases, through mosquito bites [31,32].
+During inter-epidemic periods, RVFV may be maintained in some mosquito species by transovarial vertical transmission [33].
+However, as with Toxoplasma, we know little about the strength of these different modes of transmission, and whether any of them involve unique genetic variants [34].

 Epidemiological tracing using genetic markers might seem a particularly useful approach to studying transmission mode, but while markers can identify the source and target of a transmission event, they cannot per se pinpoint the transmission mode unless combined with other approaches.
-A classic example is the tracing of HIV infections to particular health care workers which established that such infections had to be blood borne rather than sexually transmitted based on associated risk factors such as history of sexual activity [32].
-Two more recent examples relate to the outbreaks of foot and mouth disease virus (FMDV) and bluetongue virus (BTV) in the United Kingdom.
-In the FMDV outbreak in 2001, subsequent sequencing of viral isolates confirmed most but not all inferences from contact tracing, including aerial spread, animals congregating at markets, and direct transport of infected animals [33]; however, sequencing by itself could not have 'established' these routes.
-Genetic studies of BTV showed that the strain that caused the 2006 epidemic originated in sub-Saharan Africa, and was not vaccine derived [34], but the pathway whereby it reached the UK could not be determined [35].
+A classic example is the tracing of HIV infections to particular healthcare workers.
+However, only by assessing associated risk factors (e.g. sexual activity of the health care workers and patients) was it established that many of these HIV infections were likely to have been blood-borne rather than sexually transmitted [35].
+Two more recent examples relate to the outbreaks of foot and mouth disease virus (FMDV) and bluetongue virus (BTV) in the UK.
+In the FMDV outbreak in 2001, subsequent sequencing of viral isolates confirmed most but not all inferences from contact tracing, including aerial spread, animals congregating at markets and direct transport of infected animals [36]; however, sequencing by itself could not have 'established' these routes.
+Genetic studies of BTV showed that the strain that caused the 2006 epidemic originated in sub-Saharan Africa, and was not vaccine-derived [37], but the pathway whereby it reached the UK could not be determined [38].